5 approaches to digital transformation

 This model looks outward with a view to creating an ecosystem that can enrich the customer proposition and looks to be as transparent as possible.
 The customer becomes an ambassador for the company and the eco-system is a give and take process.
 Built around a sharing customer, all processes in organisations of this kind are characterised by a constant flow of information back and forth with the outside world.
 It is certainly not for everyone, but it is good to aspire to.
 It would take a lot to transform from a closed business to an open one quickly, but if you have the customer proposition right, they will guide you and help you make it so.

 As with anything, done well, it can transform your business, done quickly or without the necessary expertise, it can cost you.
 Knowing the outcomes you want before you start and deciding how to measure success is a good place to start before you decide on any plan of action.
-Try our free key assessment tool to identify your company’s current stage of digital development.
+Try our free key assessment tool to identify your company’s current stage of digital transformation and development.